 Because the ultimate institutional responsibility for the exercise of decision rests with the President, the President may deem it necessary to recall this delegation of power.
 Certainly this would be a rare instance.
 Technically, the President could have the absolutely final approval (subject to the Board of Regents) of any decision reached through any student conduct hearing.
 In a technical sense, Student Conduct Administrators and Student Conduct Boards do nothing more than “recommend” disciplinary action to the President, and by the President’s failure to intercede, accepts their recommendation.
 In essence, then, the President delegates power and discretion over student disciplinary matters to Student Conduct Administrators and Student Conduct Boards in all possible cases, exercising presidential prerogatives only when necessary.

-2. The Vice President and Dean for Student Life or his/her designee shall determine the composition of Student Conduct Boards and the Campus Appeals Board (in accordance with written procedures) and determine which Student Conduct Board, Student Conduct Administrator and/or Campus Appeals Board shall be authorized to hear each matter.
+2. The Dean of Student Engagement or his/her designee shall determine the composition of Student Conduct Boards and the Campus Appeals Board (in accordance with written procedures) and determine which Student Conduct Board, Student Conduct Administrator and/or Campus Appeals Board shall be authorized to hear each matter.

-3. The Vice President and Dean for Student Life or his/her designee shall develop policies for the administration of the student conduct system and procedural rules for the conduct of Informal Administrative Hearings, Student Conduct Board Hearings, and Campus Appeals Board Hearings that are not inconsistent with provisions of the Code of Conduct.
+3. The Dean of Student Engagement or his/her designee shall develop policies for the administration of the student conduct system and procedural rules for the conduct of Informal Administrative Hearings, Student Conduct Board Hearings, and Campus Appeals Board Hearings that are not inconsistent with provisions of the Code of Conduct.

-4. The Director of Student Rights and Responsibilities is the administrator charged with managing the student conduct system, in consultation with the Vice President and Dean for Student Life.
+4. The Director of Student Rights and Responsibilities is the administrator charged with managing the student conduct system, in consultation with the Dean of Student Engagement.